xhvolkam/Tracked_vehicle/P and PI controllers/README.md

 # P and PI Controller Implementation

-This section describes the implementation of basic control strategies used for distance regulation of the tracked vehicle.
+This section describes the implementation of feedback control strategies used for distance regulation of the tracked vehicle.

+---

+## Control Scheme

+The overall control structure follows a standard closed-loop control scheme.

-The controllers operate directly on the measured distance from the ultrasonic sensor and generate a PWM signal for the motors.
+The distance to the obstacle is measured using the ultrasonic sensor and compared with the desired reference distance.
-The development follows a progressive approach, where each step extends the functionality of the previous one.
+The difference between these signals forms the control error, which is used by the controller to compute the control action.

+Based on this error, a PWM signal is generated and applied to the motors, adjusting the speed of the vehicle.
+This process is continuously repeated, forming a feedback loop that allows the system to regulate the distance in real time.

 ---